This Slow-Cooker Italian Chicken Stew has a lot going for it: lean protein, a ton…

 - Drizzle oil into the insert and press the Sauté button.

-- Once the oil is hot and shimmering (you might need to pick up the insert a bit to swirl the oil around), add the onion and salt.
+- Once the oil is hot and shimmering (you might need to pick up the insert a bit to swirl the oil around), add the onion and 1 teaspoon salt.
 Stir occasionally until the onion is soft, about 5 minutes.

 - Meanwhile, rip off and reserve all the cauliflower leaves that look good enough to eat (a little browning is fine but they shouldn't be too dirty or shriveled).
 Halve the cauliflower and set one half aside for another use.
 Slice out and discard the core of the remaining half and chop into small florets.